nelsW70/jonhassellsite/README.md

 # jonhassellsite
-custom site for musician jon hassell
+custom site for musician Jon Hassell

 built from scratch using HTML, CSS, JavaScript and JQuery